Consensys/doc.quorum-key-manager/docs/Tutorials/ConnectInfura.md

         }'
     ```

-    The response should yield an Ethereum account address.
+    The response yields an Ethereum account address.

 1. Send JSON-RPC-based transactions to the Infura node created in step 1 using the Ethereum account created in step 5.
    Change `<MY_ETH_ACCOUNT_ADDRESS>` to the response address from the previous step, and the `localhost` target according